Construction Accident

 Like many industries in the United States, construction is becoming increasingly reliant on what companies call “independent contractors.”
 As workers know all too well, this classification means that companies provide fewer or no benefits and less pay.
 It also impacts the availability of traditional workers’ compensation benefits that employees used to rely on after a serious on-the-job injury.

 The practice of calling workers independent contractors instead of employees has not been in the best interest of injured workers, but it doesn’t necessarily mean that workers are without options.
-New York has taken steps to protect workers from misclassification, most notably through the New York State Construction Industry Fair Play Act, which sets forth the criteria by which employers can classify constructions workers.
+New York has taken steps to protect workers from misclassification, most notably through the New York State Construction Industry Fair Play Act, which sets forth the criteria by which employers can classify construction workers.
 The Act also places penalties on companies who fail to comply with proper classification.

 What to Do After Suffering a Construction Site Injury

 Why is securing the evidence so important?
 Often, construction sites change quickly, sometimes within a day or a few days.
-In some cases, a construction accident attorney will go to court to get a court order to preserve the evidence before the job site changes.
+In some cases, a construction accident attorney will go to court to get a court order to preserve the evidence before the jobsite changes.
 If you have any questions or concerns about security, you should talk to a personal injury attorney experienced in construction site injuries.

 If you have suffered an on-the-job injury at a construction site, you will need to:

 • Seek immediate medical attention and keep copies of any bills you receive.
-In the days, weeks and months that follow your injury, keep track of any bills, expenses or records stemming from your injury.
+In the days, weeks, and months that follow your injury, keep track of any bills, expenses, or records stemming from your injury.

 • Talk to an attorney who has experience with workplace injury cases.
 Employers and their insurance companies look for ways to keep payments to a minimum, so make sure you have an advocate to fight for your rights.

-A Deeper Dive Into New York’s Laws
+A Deeper Dive into New York’s Laws

-An experienced workplace accident lawyer can advise you whether certain laws providing worker protection may apply in your case.
+An experienced workplace accident lawyer can advise you on whether certain laws providing worker protection may apply in your case.
 You won’t need to be familiar with the following laws to take legal action.
 Your attorney will know how to use the law to get you the payment you deserve.
 But if you’re curious how these laws impact injured workers in New York, here are a few essential details.

 Frequently cited are New York State Labor Law Section 240, New York Labor Law Section 241(6), New York State Labor Law Section 200, and the safety regulations provided in the Industrial Code.

-• New York Labor Law Section 240(1) is often referred to as the “Scaffold Law,” because it requires construction site contractors, property owners and their agents to provide a safe jobsite for construction laborers who work at heights or who may fall from one level to another.
+• New York Labor Law Section 240(1) is often referred to as the “Scaffold Law” because it requires construction site contractors, property owners, and their agents to provide a safe jobsite for construction laborers who work at heights or who may fall from one level to another.
 If a failure to provide proper safety equipment is a cause of the fall or injury, the owner, general contractor, or their agents can be sued for failure to provide safety devices or failing to equip the jobsite properly.
 There are exceptions to Section 240(1).
 For instance, the law may not apply to owners of one- and two-family homes who contract for but do not control the construction project.
 You should talk to an experienced construction accident attorney, as the law can be very difficult to interpret.

-• Part 23 of the Industrial Code provides very specific regulations as to construction, demolition and jobsite safety, covering topics such as proper footing, proper ladder and scaffolding standards, fall prevention, workers injured by falling objects, etc.
+• Part 23 of the Industrial Code provides very specific regulations as to construction, demolition, and jobsite safety, covering topics such as proper footing, proper ladder and scaffolding standards, fall prevention, workers injured by falling objects, etc.

 Attorney John Feroleto